joerivanveen/each-domain-a-page/readme.md

 Suppose you have a WordPress website ‘my-website.com’ on ip address 123.45.67.89, and you want a landing page for www.wp-developer.eu.

-1. adjust the DNS A records of your domain www.wp-developer.eu to point to the same ip-address as your main domain, 123.45.67.89 in this example
+1. Adjust the DNS A records of your domain www.wp-developer.eu to point to the same ip-address as your main domain, 123.45.67.89 in this example.

-2. in your hosting environment the extra domain must point to the WordPress directory, this is called domain alias, virtual hosting, domain mapping, multidomain or something similar
+2. In your hosting environment the extra domain must point to the WordPress directory, this is called domain alias, virtual hosting, domain mapping, multidomain or something similar.

-3. create a page or post with a slug `wp-developer-eu`
+3. Create a page or post with a slug `wp-developer-eu`.

 If your WordPress sits in the root of your main domain, you are done.
 Visit your www.wp-developer.eu domain to see it work.

-@since 1.4: When you use child pages, e.g. a page with slug `child-page` is a child of `wp-developer-eu`, you can visit www.wp-developer.eu/child-page to see the child page.
+When you use child pages, e.g. a page with slug `child-page` is a child of `wp-developer-eu`, you can visit www.wp-developer.eu/child-page to see the child page.

 ### WordPress is installed in a subfolder